TriadmanInit1/Carter-Discord-Boilerplate/README.md

 If there are any issues, please do feel free to tell me.
 I did program this while intensely drunk.

-Developed by TheMechanic57 at Sanware Developments.
+Developed and created by Cipher at Sanware.

-Jack Franklin